jozefh9045/CYOA_project/endings/fly_away.md

 After what seems like hours you pass over the mountain.
 You can see the sun setting
 and a beautiful red horizon.
 The clouds are also not every high over your head
 anymore.
 You feel free like you can go anywhere.
 Suddenly, a huge gush of wind
-hits the balloon and knocks your over. you head hits the basket  and you lay on
+hits the balloon and knocks your over.
+Your head hits the basket  and you lay on
 the bottom.
-You take you a moment to regain your senses.
+It takes you a moment to regain your senses.

 You just regained your memories.....